Comparing the rankings obtained from two biodiversity indices: the Fair Proportion Index and the Shapley Value: Conclusions

 We conclude that all biodiversity prioritization indices discussed in current literature, namely the Fair Proportion Index as well as all versions of the Shapely Value, tend to give similar results, particularly if the number of species under consideration is large.
 As the Fair Proportion Index can be calculated most easily, we therefore think its wide use is justified.
 However, as the probability of getting identical rankings from different values is small for a large species set, we suggest that for biological data and real conservation decisions, more than one index should be taken into account.

-It would be of interest to see if the differences in the rankings, which we observed for different kinds of random trees, also occur frequently on phylogenetic trees reconstructed from real data.
+It would be of interest to see if the differences in the rankings, which we observed for different kinds of random trees and the Amphibian dataset \citep{Zupan2014}, also occur frequently on other phylogenetic trees reconstructed from real data.
 This is another possible area for future research.